 Shares on this page are rounded to the nearest percentage point.

-- At least 70 percent of credit unions in every state had positive net income during the first half of 2019.
+- At least 65 percent of credit unions in every state and Washington, D.C. had positive net income during the first half of 2020.

-- The share of federally insured credit unions with positive net income was highest in Alaska, Maine, Nevada, New Hampshire, and Vermont (all 100 percent), followed by Hawaii (98 percent).
+- The share of federally insured credit unions with positive net income was highest in Oregon (96 percent), followed by New Mexico, Vermont, and Washington (all 95 percent).

-- The share was lowest in the Arkansas (73 percent), followed by Louisiana (79 percent).
+- The share was lowest in Arizona and Washington, D.C. (both 67 percent), followed by Nebraska (68 percent).